nautobot/nautobot-app-firewall-models/docs/user/app_overview.md

 ## Description

-A plugin for [Nautobot](https://github.com/nautobot/nautobot) that is meant to model any of the following:
+An app for [Nautobot](https://github.com/nautobot/nautobot) that is meant to model any of the following:

 - Layer 4 firewall policies
 - Extended access control lists